Steelers Mid-Season Awards: Big Ben’s the Glue, Not the Award Winner

 Stat line: 9/9 FG, 24/24 PATs, 51 points

 Ray-Ray McCloud received an honorable mention for this award because he's the flashiest special teamer, but it's impossible not to give it to Boswell.
-Through seven games, he's perfect on field goals and PATs and has been as reliable as they come.
+Through seven games, he's perfect on field goals and hasn’t missed a PAT since Week 1.

 Kickers have one job, but if they don't do it well enough, everyone notices.
 Boswell has been in that hot seat before but has bounced back stronger than maybe anyone before him.